 During "the fraction of a second that the shutter is open" David Akiba’s telephone lens captures solitary figures as they travel through a nearly unpopulated urban landscape.
 The aerial viewpoint creates a layered space in the photographs that echoes the experience of moving through a city.

-MARTIN LUTHER KING JR. LEGACY DAY CELEBRATION
+The Tenth Annual MARTIN LUTHER KING JR. LEGACY DAY CELEBRATION

 WEDNESDAY, FEBRUARY 27, 2013 - 5:00 pm